 In some cases, when only one or a few objects are represented, a still life may seem simple, but every still life presents indeed a lot of challenges to the artist.

-Successful placement and representation of objects is not as easy as it may seem.
+Successful placement and representation of objects are not as easy as they may seem.